SillyTavern/SillyTavern-Docs/Usage/Core Concepts/instructmode.md

 ## Instruct Mode Settings

-### Presets
+### Templates

-Provides ready-made presets with prompts and sequences for some well-known instruct models.
+Provides ready-made templates with prompts and sequences for some well-known instruct models.

-*Changing a preset resets your system prompt to default!
-Don't forget to save your preset if you made any changes you don't want to lose.*
+*Changing a template resets your system prompt to default!
+Don't forget to save your template if you made any changes you don't want to lose.*

-### Default preset (heart icon)
+### Default template (heart icon)

-If toggled, connecting to an API will automatically select this preset if no other presets were triggered by the regex match.
+If toggled, connecting to an API will automatically select this template if no other templates were triggered by the regex match.

 Instruct mode needs to be enabled prior.
-Only one preset can be marked as default.
+Only one template can be marked as default.

 ### Activation Regex

-If defined as a valid regular expression, when connected to a model and its name matches this regex, will automatically select this preset.
+If defined as a valid regular expression, when connected to a model and its name matches this regex, will automatically select this template.

 Instruct mode needs to be enabled prior.
-Only the first regex match across presets will be selected (evaluated in alphabetical order).
+Only the first regex match across templates will be selected (evaluated in alphabetical order).

 #### Wrap Sequences with Newline